Member Organizations

 Candidates for authorization to perform audits of non-PIEs must meet the following requirements (i) complete an undergraduate or graduate degree in law, economics, public finance, business administration, public administration or political science or foreign universities approved by Turkish Council of Higher Education; (ii) acquire a CPA or Sworn-in Certified Public Accountant license; (iii) complete at least three years of practical experience in the field of audit; and (iv) pass the audit exam for non-PIEs.
 Candidates for authorization to perform audits of PIEs must meet all the requirements listed above for non-PIEs, as well as pass a final examination on regulations of capital markets, banking, insurance, and private pension.

-In 2022, TURMOB completed a comprehensive review of the existing requirements for professional accountants in the jurisdiction against those of revised 2019 IES and confirmed alignment at the jurisdiction level.
+In 2022, TURMOB completed a comprehensive review of the existing requirements for professional accountants in the jurisdiction against those of revised 2019 IES and confirmed alignment.

 Current Status: Adopted